 - The Employee Experience in a Digital World – It’s challenging to provide a personalized and valuable employee experience.
 It means putting employees at the center to create open and authentic ways of engaging employees.
 Join us as we examine the employee experience in the digital world.
 When employees digitally navigate the company experience from recruitment, to on-boarding, to performance management and learning …what works and what doesn’t.
 In what ways does the digital experience impact employee satisfaction and engagement?
 What does your employee digital footprint say about your company?
 And what should you be thinking about as you design your digital employee strategy?

 - Re-thinking Core Talent Practices: Mentoring and Coaching – In this research we trace today’s talent practices back to their origins ---showing that these practices were logical responses to the conditions of the time.
 We then contrast those conditions with today’s reality, challenging us to re-think the practices most appropriate for today.
 This year we will re-examine the talent practices associated with mentoring and coaching.
 Increasingly organizations are relying on these techniques for professional development as well as transfer critical knowledge and skills.
 In what ways are organizations reinventing these traditional practices to accelerate individual and organizational performance?

 Changing Workforce – Managing a Diverse Workforce

-- Building and Supporting Ethnic Diversity – A truly great place to work attracts a broad base of talent – but how do you help people from a wide variety of backgrounds create a critical sense of community?
-This research will challenge you to take a fresh look at core practices – from the interviewing process to feedback, from expectations for social networks to views on tenure.
+- Reinventing Diversity and Inclusion – A truly great place to work attracts a broad base of talent – but how do you help people from a wide variety of backgrounds create a critical sense of community?
+In this research we will take a fresh look at core practices – from interviewing to feedback, from expectations for social networks to views on tenure.
 Discover new approaches to supporting a diverse workforce.